CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 ```

 {{%notice note%}}
-Accidentally configuring the same numbered BGP neighbor using both the `neighbor x.x.x.x` and `neighbor swp# interface` commands results in two neighbor entries being present for the same IP address in the configuration.
+If you configure the same numbered BGP neighbor with both the `neighbor x.x.x.x` and `neighbor swp# interface` commands, two neighbor entries are present for the same IP address in the configuration.
 To correct this issue, update the configuration and restart the FRR service.
 {{%/notice%}}

 ## Related Information